Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu/README.md

    - Locate the private key file associated with your instance, which is typically in the format KEYXXX.pem.

-   - Run the following command to secure your private key(change"KEYXXX.pem" with your key in the give below command).
+   - Run the following command to secure your private key(change"KEYXXX.pem" with your key name in the command).

      ```bash
      chmod 0400 KEYXXX.pem
      ```
-   - Use the following SSH command to access your server (change "KEYXXX.pem" with your KEY and "ec2-3-XXX-XX-235.us-east-1.compute.amazonaws.com" with your server public IP address in the give below command).
+   - Use the following SSH command to access your server (change "KEYXXX.pem" with your KEY and "ec2-3-XXX-XX-235.us-east-1.compute.amazonaws.com" with your server public IP address in the command).

      ```bash
      ssh -i KEYXXX.pem ubuntu@ec2-3-XXX-XX-235.us-east-1.compute.amazonaws.com